Agoric/documentation/main/getting-started/intro-zoe.md

 ## Other things to know about Zoe

-A *Dapp (distributed application)* is a combination of a Zoe contract and a server that’s running the back and front ends, and a front end that may be connected to the user’s wallet.
+A *Dapp (decentralized application)* is a combination of a Zoe contract and a server that’s running the back and front ends, and a front end that may be connected to the user’s wallet.

 Zoe has two distinct APIs.
 One is the widely accessible, singular Zoe service object that smart contract clients use to provide offers and otherwise interface with contracts.
 The Zoe service object is a remote object, and so should be accessed with `E(zoe).<api_method>`, which returns a promise.
 For more on E() see [here](https://agoric.com/documentation/distributed-programming.html#communicating-with-remote-objects-via-e).